plot_relationship.py

 - df (DataFrame): Combined DataFrame containing the combined data

-for the models listed in modelname.
+for the models listed in models.

 - wdir (str): Updated working directory (if applicable).